Nitrokey/pynitrokey/README.md

 # pynitrokey

-A command line interface for the Nitrokey FIDO2, Nitrokey Start and NetHSM.
+A command line interface for the Nitrokey FIDO2, Nitrokey Start, Nitrokey Pro & NetHSM.

 ## Current state
-Update to the latest firmware versions on the Nitrokey Start and Nitrokey FIDO2 devices was tested.
+Update to the latest firmware versions on the Nitrokey Start, Nitrokey FIDO2 and Pro v2 devices was tested.
 Windows support for Nitrokey Start is not added yet.

 Additional features:
 - handle `status` command for displaying touch button status (2.0.0 firmware and later);